 Learning two languages [ASL and English] is advantageous for deaf and hard of hearing children.

-- Bilingualism has been found to produce cognitive flexibility. - Bilingual or bimodal approaches ensure that if one pathway is less effective, another pathway can be used. - Delay of language acquisition has negative consequences on cognition, academic achievement, and social and emotional health. - It creates life-long repercussions.
+- Bilingual or bimodal approaches ensure that if one pathway is less effective, another pathway can be used. - Delay of language acquisition has negative consequences on cognition, academic achievement, and social and emotional health. - It creates life-long repercussions.